Sh1zok/SodyTheFox/README.md

 + Sh1zok's Outfits Manager(SOM).
 Author - I(✿◠‿◠).
 Outfits manager...
 Lol.
 + [FOXAPI](https://github.com/Bitslayn/FOXAPI/tree/main).
 Author - [Bitslayn](https://github.com/Bitslayn).
 I only use the FOXPAT module to pet other people.

+> [!WARNING]
+> All comments to the scripts are written in Russian because I'm too lazy to to write them in English right away lol

 # Avatar in the game itself:
 <a href="#"><img align="left" alt="In-game demo 1" width="25%" src="https://github.com/user-attachments/assets/4489a0fc-8637-424f-b158-59476080cde0" /></a>
 <a href="#"><img align="left" alt="In-game demo 2" width="25%" src="https://github.com/user-attachments/assets/1039a034-26ad-4089-8440-e9fda6713b15" /></a>